2012 United States Senate election in Wisconsin: Republican primary

 Congressman and House Budget Committee Chairman Paul Ryan stated he would not run if Kohl sought reelection, but would contemplate a run if Kohl retired.
 Ryan later stated that he was "95 percent sure" that he would not run.
 He was later chosen as the Republican nominee for vice president by presidential nominee Mitt Romney.

 Six candidates declared for the seat, although two later withdrew.
-The contest turned out to be a four-way fight and although a large majority of Republican primary voters consistently expressed a preference for a nominee "more conservative" than Tommy Thompson, Eric Hovde and Mark Neumann split the conservative vote, allowing Thompson to narrowly prevail with a plurality of the vote.
+The contest turned out to be a four-way fight.
+Although a large majority of Republican primary voters consistently expressed a preference for a nominee "more conservative" than Tommy Thompson, Eric Hovde and Mark Neumann split the conservative vote, allowing Thompson to narrowly prevail with a plurality of the vote.